Yetimx/Yetimx/README.md

 - 👋 Hi, I’m @Yetimx I'm here to learn and create some apps with the time
 - 👀 I’m interested in creating apps for android and learn more abouth coding
 - 🌱 I’m currently learning how to make android apps
-- 💞️ I’m looking to collaborate on on anything I could be of use
+- 💞️ I’m looking to collaborate on anything I could be of use

 <!---
 Yetimx/Yetimx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.